Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 - samples/sqltransport/native-time-migration
 ---

+> [!NOTE]
-NOTE: Tools are designed for single or occasional use.
+> Tools are designed for single or occasional use.
 Only the latest version of a given tool is supported.
 Users should consider upgrading to the latest version of a tool before each use.

 The timeout migration tool is designed to help system administrators migrate existing timeouts from the legacy [timeout manager](/nservicebus/messaging/timeout-manager.md) storage to the [native delayed delivery](/nservicebus/messaging/delayed-delivery.md) infrastructure of the currently used transport.

 [Native delayed delivery](/nservicebus/messaging/delayed-delivery.md) was introduced in NServiceBus version 7 across most supported transports and a hybrid mode was made available which is enabled by default.
 In hybrid mode, endpoints consume timeouts that were registered in the system using the legacy [timeout manager](/nservicebus/messaging/timeout-manager.md) while new delayed messages flow through the native implementation.

+> [!NOTE]
-NOTE: Be sure to use the `preview` option of the tool to make sure that the transport supports native delayed delivery before attempting a migration.
+> Be sure to use the `preview` option of the tool to make sure that the transport supports native delayed delivery before attempting a migration.

 Most of the timeouts that were registered through the legacy timeout manager might have been consumed by now.
 But there might be scenarios in which there are timeouts waiting to expire, and those are stored in the timeout storage.
 For those use cases, the timeout migration tool allows migrating timeouts to the native delayed delivery infrastructure so that the storage can be decommissioned.